GarrettRathke/mariadb-mssql-angular/README.md

-# mariadb-mssql-angular
+# mariadb-springboot-angular
-A containerized DB migration showcase with a Spring Boot backend and an Angular frontend
+A containerized Spring Boot backend and Angular frontend

 ## Build & Run
 There are 3 images that are built and run in a single container;